limikael/dynproxy/README.md

     dynproxy install-service

 ## Wishlist
-I consider this little script functioning.
+In its current state, this little script works and does its job.
 However, there are things that would be nice to have:

 - It would be nice if the mapping information could be cached.
 This way dynproxy didn't have to look up the backend every request.